Tourmaline: Chemical composition

+Mineral species that were named before the IMA was founded in 1958 do not have an IMA number.

+The IMA commission on new mineral names published a list of approved symbols for each mineral species in 2021.

 A revised nomenclature for the tourmaline group was published in 2011.

 Physical properties

 Crystal structure

 Tourmaline is a six-member ring cyclosilicate having a trigonal crystal system.
 It occurs as long, slender to thick prismatic and columnar crystals that are usually triangular in cross-section, often with curved striated faces.
 The style of termination at the ends of crystals is sometimes asymmetrical, called hemimorphism.
 Small slender prismatic crystals are common in a fine-grained granite called aplite, often forming radial daisy-like patterns.
 Tourmaline is distinguished by its three-sided prisms; no other common mineral has three sides.
 Prisms faces often have heavy vertical striations that produce a rounded triangular effect.
 Tourmaline is rarely perfectly euhedral.
 An exception was the fine dravite tourmalines of Yinnietharra, in western Australia.
 The deposit was discovered in the 1970s, but is now exhausted.
 All hemimorphic crystals are piezoelectric, and are often pyroelectric as well.

 A crystal of tourmaline is built up of units consisting of a six-member silica ring that binds above to a large cation, such as sodium.
 The ring binds below to a layer of metal ions and hydroxyls or halogens, which structurally resembles a fragment of kaolin.
 This in turn binds to three triangular borate ions.
 Units joined end to end form columns running the length of the crystal.
 Each column binds with two other columns offset one-third and two-thirds of the vertical length of a single unit to form bundles of three columns.
 Bundles are packed together to form the final crystal structure.
 Because the neighboring columns are offset, the basic structural unit is not a unit cell: The actual unit cell of this structure includes portions of several units belonging to adjacent columns.